 Life in prison is a nightmare for those who commit crimes.
-Imagine what it’s like for those who are innocent of the crimes they are locked up for committing.
+Imagine what it’s like for those who are in prison for a crime they did not commit.

-The North Carolina Center on Actual Innocence, which coordinates the Innocence Projects'® at each of North Carolina’s law schools (Campbell, Charlotte, Elon, Duke, NCCU, UNC, and Wake Forest), is dedicated to investigating post-conviction claims of actual innocence from unrepresented North Carolina inmates.
-The Center is part of the National Innocence Network coordinated by the Innocence Project® at The Benjamin N. Cardozo School of Law at Yeshiva University.
+The North Carolina Center on Actual Innocence, which coordinates the Innocence Projects® at several North Carolina law schools, is dedicated to investigating post-conviction claims of actual innocence asserted by unrepresented North Carolina inmates.
+The Center is part of the Innocence Network.

 Welcome to our website.